jakkdl/MasyuSolver/README.md

 allowed.
 It also prevents the user from building an invalid puzzle!

 Puzzle boards can be saved to a file, and then loaded again later.

+To run the solver, execute the following Python class: SolverUIWindow.py